 Students will have their community home care experience three days a week for eight weeks.
-In weeks one and two, students will orient to the policies and procedures of the agency and expectations of the course.
-Orientation will include: class time to review documents, discuss community context; 'buddy shifts' with the members of the interdisciplinary health care team; attending in the ambulatory clinic; debriefing sessions; studentled seminars (safety/palliative care); and a windshield survey of the community.
+In Weeks 1 and 2, students will orient to the policies and procedures of the agency and expectations of the course.
+Orientation will include: class time to review documents, discuss community context; 'buddy shifts' with the members of the interdisciplinary health care team; attending in the ambulatory clinic; debriefing sessions; instructor and student-led seminars (safety/palliative care); and a windshield survey of the community.
 Students will select a primary client to follow after having made visits with the Homecare nurses; the client will need to provide consent.
 The primary client will be presented at a case conference the last week of the experience.
-During weeks three to eight, students will continue with their primary client plus have two to three additional clients they will see each day.
+During Weeks 3 to 8, students will continue with their primary client plus have two to three additional clients they will see each day.
 Workload is to be based on learning needs.